vlang/v/doc/docs.md

 attribute might be suitable for very large structures even if not required by use cases like those mentioned above.

-There is an alternative way to manually control allocation on a case to case basis:
+There is an alternative way to manually control allocation on a case to case basis.
+This approach is not recommended but shown here for the sake of completeness:

 ```v
 struct RefStruct {